Is there such thing as normal vaginal pH?

 - Normal vaginal pH is typically between 3.5 and 4.5.
-This puts it on the acidic side of the pH scale (where pH 7 is neutral, like water)
+This puts it on the acidic side of the scale (where pH 7 is neutral, like water)

 - The main reason your vagina stays acidic is due to the presence of “good” bacteria called lactobacilli.
 This bacteria will eat glycogen (secreted by your vaginal walls), digest it, and poop it out as lactic acid

-- When your vaginal pH gets too high (i.e. too alkaline), your risk for infection, such as bacterial vaginosis (BV) or trichomoniasis (an STI), increases
+- When your vaginal pH gets too high (i.e. too alkaline), your risk of infection, such as bacterial vaginosis (BV) or trichomoniasis (an STI), increases

 - There are many possible triggers for pH imbalance, like taking antibiotics, being on your period, or hormonal fluctuations.
 We can also include pregnancy, douching or deodorizing, and the presence of semen inside the vagina

 - Talk to your provider if you are experiencing any itching, burning, or swelling around the vagina or labia.
 Additionally, don’t forget to report any unusual odor or discharge, or pain during sex or urination.
 These could be signs of a bacterial infection (partly resulting from imbalanced vaginal pH)

 Want to learn more about how to rebalance your vaginal pH (or maintain a healthy balance) on your own?
 We have a new post dedicated to the topic coming soon: Subscribe to our newsletter so you don’t miss out!